AguineloP/AguineloP/README.md

 </div>
 </br>

-- 📍 I'm Aguinelo and currently I live in Jataí-GO.
+- 📍 My name is Aguinelo and I'm currently living in Jataí-GO.
 - 🎓 I'm an undergraduate in Computer Science at Federal University of Jataí (UFJ).
-- 🖥️ I'm exploring different areas to find my passion.
+- 🖥️ Always trying to explore different areas to find my passion.
 - 📚 At the university I'm studying C, but I'm also studying Python and HTML by my own.
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">